 A complete guide to snorkeling in Cabo San Lucas

 As heartbreaking as it is to realize that your kids are growing up it’s also amazing.
 We are able to do so many more fun things and share even more new experiences with them.
 One that is really exciting is snorkeling!
-Snorkeling in Cabo San Lucas is surprisingly great and if you’re in the right spot, it’s mellow enough for kids.
+Snorkeling in and around Cabo San Lucas is surprisingly great and if you’re in the right spot, it’s mellow enough for kids.
 Our Cabo snorkeling guide highlights just that!

 Have you been snorkeling in Cabo San Lucas?
 Have you been to Cabo when you WEREN’T on spring break as a college kid?
 Well, Cabo San Lucas is one of our favorite family travel destinations and now with growing kids we’re excited for our many future visits.
 When it comes to snorkeling, there are a variety of fish-type experiences we enjoy doing, both with and without the kids.